-New rent reform laws specify that landlords can no longer use the tenant blacklist to vet incoming renters.
-That means you should, in theory, feel less intimidated when it comes to fighting back if a landlord is making demands for fees.
+Rent laws specify that landlords cannot solely use the tenant blacklist to deny someone an apartment.
+That means you should, in theory, not feel intimidated when it comes to fighting back if a landlord is making demands for fees.

 In practice though, the ban on using information from NYC Housing Court isn’t free of loopholes.
 Frisch says it’s simply “unenforceable.”
-He says landlords will find other ways to vet incoming tenants and because, under the recent law reforms, landlords can no longer take more than one-month’s security, it just makes it more difficult for people with shaky credit to find housing in NYC.
+He says landlords will find other ways to vet incoming tenants and because, under the updated law laws, landlords can no longer take more than one-month’s security, it just makes it more difficult for people with shaky credit to find housing in NYC.